Kemayoran: Culture

-Many ingenious cultures, especially the Betawi culture, flourished in Kemayoran.
+Many indigenous cultures, especially the Betawi culture, flourished in Kemayoran.
 Among them is the kroncong music, a mixture of indigenous music and Portuguese fado music.
-Kroncong Tugu, a variation of kroncong that originally came from Tugu (about 12 km east of present Jakarta), is a variation that is closely associated with Kemayoran.
-Because of rapid development Kemayoran has transformed into a modern city itself.
-Consequently, cultural values such as the Betawi culture is threatened.
+Kroncong Tugu, a variation of kroncong that originally came from Tugu (about 12 km east of present-day Jakarta), is a variation that is closely associated with Kemayoran.
+Because of rapid development, Kemayoran has transformed into a modern city itself.
+Consequently, cultural values such as the Betawi culture are threatened.

 Gambang music also developed in Kemayoran under the influence of China.
 The variation of gambang that developed in Kemayoran is often called Gambang Kemayoran and it is not referred to as Gambang Kromong because the kromong (a kind of percussion) is not used.
-Songs that are popular at the time including Onde-onde, Si Jongkong Kopyor, and Kapal Karem.
+Songs that were popular at the time included Onde-onde, Si Jongkong Kopyor, and Kapal Karem.

 The Wayang Kulit of Kemayoran originates from Javanese influences.
-The main difference is that the language used is the Betawi language instead of Javanese language.
-During the colonial era, Wayang Kulit was usually performed at ceremonies such as wedding ceremony, circumcision ceremony, and New Year party.
+The main difference is that the language used is the Betawi language instead of the Javanese language.
+During the colonial era, Wayang Kulit was usually performed at ceremonies such as wedding ceremonies, circumcision ceremonies, and New Year parties.

-One of the popular artist associated with Kemayoran theater is Benyamin Sueb.
+One of the popular artists associated with Kemayoran theater is Benyamin Sueb.

 Pencak silat, a martial art of the Betawi people, also became popular in Kemayoran.
 Styles of pencak silat developed in Kemayoran area are Beksi, Cingkrik, Si tembak, Sin lam ba, and Kolong meja.
-Until late 80's, it is a common routine for children to practice pencak silat after the Isha prayers.
+Until the late 80's, it is a common routine for children to practice pencak silat after the Isha prayers.

-During the 1990s, many of the traditional art and culture of Betawi characteristic of Kemayoran slowly disappeared.
+During the 1990s, much of the traditional art and culture of Betawi characteristic of Kemayoran slowly disappeared.

 Folklore

 There are many folklores associated with Kemayoran, usually involving the conflict between the indigenous people of Kemayoran and the Dutch kompeni (local term for Dutch East India Company who applied huge taxes to the local people.)
-One of the popular hero from the legend is Murtado "Si Macan Kemayoran" ("the Kemayoran Tiger") who protected the Kemayoran village area against the Dutch East India Company henchmen and the local bully who oppressed the villagers.
+One of the popular heroes from the legend is Murtado "Si Macan Kemayoran" ("the Kemayoran Tiger") who protected the Kemayoran village area against the Dutch East India Company henchmen and the local bully who oppressed the villagers.

 Transportation

 Kemayoran can be reached by bus, train, taxi, or Angkot.
-Kemayoran station of Jakarta metro rail is located in the area.
-The area is served by Transjakarta corridor 12.
+Kemayoran station of KRL Commuterline is located in the area.
+The area is served by Transjakarta Corridor 12 and 14.